Tools

 Physical Education Program

 All K-5 schools in the State of Georgia are required to provide at least ninety hours of Health and Physical Education instruction per school year.
 Although the annual requirement is ninety hours, many teachers view physical activity for all children as a critical part of the instructional day, and therefore, ensure that students receive more than the required time.
 All middle (6-8) school students are scheduled into physical education as part of the connections classes.
-On the high school level, one semester of physical education, in the form of Personal Fitness, is required for graduation.
-The State Department of Education has established minimum standards for all levels and courses in physical education through the written Georgia Performance Standards Framework.
+On the high school level, one term of physical education, in the form of Personal Fitness, is required for graduation.
+The State Department of Education has established minimum standards for all levels and courses in physical education through the written Georgia Standards of Excellence.
 These minimum standards are embedded within our curriculum.

 The Middle school curriculum introduces middle school students to a wide range of fitness activities, team and lifetime sports, recreational games and track and field.
 Included in the fitness activities is an emphasis on personal fitness to help combat increasing levels of childhood obesity.
 The FitnessGram student fitness assessment is also administered to students enrolled in all Middle School Physical Education classes.